franko/gsl-shell/doc/source/graphics.rst

 Layout string
 ~~~~~~~~~~~~~

 The layout string is a string that is used to specify the layout of the drawing area in a window.
-This string is used by the :func:`split` method or, during the creation of the window, by the function :func:`window` itself.
+This string is used by the :meth:`~Window.layout` method or, during the creation of the window, by the function :func:`window` itself.

 A valid string layout is defined recursively and it is either: